Previous Post: Day 3 – Bustard Islands Camp To Eagle Nest Point

 Black Bay is easy to imagine as a route the Montreal canoes (canots du Maître) would have come down; other than a short portage and a bit of lining there is little to impede easy progress.
 The canoes (10 meters in length and about 1.5 meters wide) were the freighters of the fur trade, carrying the trade goods from Montreal to the far end of Lake Superior and then returning with the furs.
 The portaging necessary on the Voyageur Channel would undoubtedly have been more time-consuming and awkward than what was required on the Main Outlet’s Dalles Rapids or the channel now called Old Voyageur Channel.

 On our way up the Voyageur Channel, we first dealt with Washerwoman Rapids.
 An awkward tracking job – bad footing! – got done in fifteen minutes and it was on to the short portage at the top of the channel.
 Twenty minutes later we were rounding the corner and for the Old Voyageur Channel where we stopped for lunch.
-Then we started to make our way down.
-The channel is certainly more closed in than the Black Bay we had come up in the morning.
+Then we started to make our way down; the channel is certainly more closed in than the Black Bay we had come up in the morning.
 We got to verbalize more expressions of what a sustained scenic trip this was!

 Having done canoe trips all over the boreal forest area of the Canadian Shield, we figure the French River area is not only one of the most accessible but also has the most day-after-day beautiful scenery.
 A bonus is that very little portaging is needed as you paddle around.
 The campsites are mostly terrific.
 This is where you bring a newbie to introduce them to the pleasures of canoe tripping – but in June or September when it is less busy than it gets in the prime summer months.